andrew-johnson-4/AI4P/README.md

 There are some constraints on what constitutes a well-formed language program:
 * all Split Terms are explicitly ascripted with a Type.

+There may be additional constraints added to reach strong normalization, but for now I am just considering the shape of the most general problem.

 ### Example